Urentius

 lateral extension of pronotum; may be carinate, explanate, or reflexed

-not projecting anterad; hemelytrahemelytra:
+not projecting anterad; hemelytrahemelytron:

 one of the basally thickened forewings of Hemiptera